 Last year during our Bird Week we made a similar peacock craft out of a coffee filter, but we added a new twist to it this year and I'm delighted with how it turned out.

-Here is the run down on how we created our Peacock:
+Here is how we created our Peacock:

 1. Paint the top side of a paper plate with green water color paint.
-PS-I recently purchased some liquid watercolors from Oriental Trading.
+I recently purchased some liquid watercolors from Oriental Trading.
 Could not be happier with them!
 They are going to last a billion years longer than the standard dry watercolors.

-2. Once we were finished painting the paper plate green, we went back with blue paint and painted some random stripes all over the paper plate.
+2. Once we were finished painting the paper plate green, we went back with blue water colors and painted some random stripes all over the paper plate.
 The colors blended really nicely since the plate was still wet.
 Here is what our plate looked like when we were finished.
 Let it dry completely.
 We put ours on the front porch in the sun to hurry up the process since we are inpatient!

 6. Then put a dab of glue on each gold sequin to add the next color.
 We ended up doing three colors, but you could totally get away with only doing two.
 We stuck with green and blue sequins to look like a peacock, but it would be fun to have a class choose whatever color they wanted to make the peacocks extra colorful.

 The spots are shiny and beautiful just like on a peacock.